ghi-electronics/Docs/brainpad/courses/programming/vb/variables_and_nested_statements.md

 BrainPad.Buzzer.StartBuzzing(3000)
 ```

 The above example is used to play a sound on the Buzzer.
-We pass the argument 3000 to the `BrainPad.Buzzer.StartBuzzing()` method call.
+We give the value `3000` to the `BrainPad.Buzzer.StartBuzzing()` method call.
 The 3000 represents the frequency to play.

 ```vb
 BrainPad.Wait.Seconds(0.5)
 ```

 The above example is a method that makes the BrainPad wait 0.5 seconds before executing the next line of code.
-The 0.5 is the argument.`BrainPad.Wait.Seconds()` is called the method call.
+The 0.5 is the argument. `BrainPad.Wait.Seconds()` is called the method call.
 The argument goes inside the method call between the parenthesis `()` of the method.

 ## The Integer Variables
 A **variable** is a location in memory that is reserved for us to use in our program.
-Instead of having to know where the memory is, the system gives us access to that memory using a name we choose as shown in the example below
+Instead of having to know where the memory is, the system gives us access to that memory using a name we choose as shown in the example below:

 ```vb
 Dim count As Integer
 ```

 A variable name can use any letters and numbers but it cannot start with a number or contain spaces.
 Using the underscore symbol is allowed.

 Valid variable names: